Brooks's dyak fruit bat

 Brooks's dyak fruit bat (Dyacopterus brooksi) is a species of megabat in the family Pteropodidae endemic to Sumatra.
 It was formerly included as a subspecies of the dayak fruit bat.

+Taxonomy and etymology

-It is named for Cecil Joslin Brooks, who collected the type specimen near Bencoolen and presented it to Oldfield Thomas.
+Brooks's dyak fruit bat was described as a new species in 1920 by British mammalogist Oldfield Thomas.
+He placed it in the genus Dyacopterus with a scientific name of Dyacopterus brooksi.
+It is named for Cecil Joslin Brooks, who collected the type specimen near the village of Lebong Tandai on the island of Sumatra and presented it to Thomas.